dedis/d-voting/README.md

 shuffled to ensure privacy of voters.
 This operation is done by a threshold of node that each perform their own shuffling.
 Each shuffling guaranties the integrity of ballots while re-encrypting and changing the order of ballots.
-At this stage encrypted ballots cannot ne linked back to their voters.
+At this stage encrypted ballots cannot be linked back to their voters.

 <div align="center">
     <img height="90px" src="docs/assets/reveal-black.png#gh-light-mode-only">